Funding supports self-sufficiency programs

 Pathways to the Future empowers families towards self-sufficiency by helping them eliminate barriers to success through academic support, career planning and parenting education.

-“The primary goal of Pathways to the Future is to improve the capacity of families to raise children to lead productive and fulfilling lives,” said Maria Nielsen, director of the Children Family Center.
+“The primary goal of Pathways to the Future is to improve the capacity of families to raise children to lead productive and fulfilling lives,” Director of the Children & Family Center Maria Nielsen said.
 “We support, educate and empower families through neighborhood-based services.”

 United Way funding will provide comprehensive case management and referral assistance to 200 individuals, accessing existing family support, early childhood education and educational services, as well as evaluate the long-term impact on child well-being and family stability.